 Birdhouse overview: Materials, tools and design

-This is a fun Project—so fun that it's hard to say who benefits more from it: the bird or the builder.
+This how to build a birdhouse plan is a fun project—so fun that it’s hard to say who benefits more from it: the bird or the builder.
 You can let your imagination run and experiment with a variety of materials, shapes and designs.
-You only need to follow a few parameters (see chart below) that are specific to the bird species you're trying to attract.
+You only need to follow a few parameters (see chart below) that are specific to the bird species you’re trying to attract.
 Follow the clear how-to photos and study the drawing and the cutting list to build our project exactly, or personalize it with the details you want: a stone chimney, some shutters or cedar shingles.

 Most any softwood (pine, cedar, cypress, redwood, fir) will work for your birdhouse.
 We used pine for the walls and base, exterior fir plywood for the roof, and birch square dowels (available at home centers or hobby shops) as well as birch dowel pins for porch balusters.

 We used simple tools to build this project.
 You’ll notice the 1×8 pine boards are actually 7-1/4 in. wide but need to be 7 in. wide for this project.
 If you don’t have a table saw to rip them to this narrower width, have the lumberyard rip them for you and then cut the lengths at home with the simple tools shown.

 Sizing for certain birds

 Just as with people, one house doesn’t fit all.
 In fact, many bird species don’t use houses at all but nest on branches or groundcover.
 Birds that use hollowed-out cliffs, tree trunks or birdhouses, however, are called cavity dwellers.
 They come in all sizes.